Mathef/docs-4-ai/crawl4ai_docs.md

 # JS Execution & CSS Filtering with AsyncWebCrawler

-In this example, we\'ll demonstrate how to use Crawl4AI\'s AsyncWebCrawler to execute JavaScript, filter data with CSS selectors, and use a cosine similarity strategy to extract relevant content.
-This approach is particularly useful when you need to interact with dynamic content on web pages, such as clicking \"Load More\" buttons.
+In this example, we'll demonstrate how to use Crawl4AI's AsyncWebCrawler to execute JavaScript, filter data with CSS selectors, and use a cosine similarity strategy to extract relevant content.
+This approach is particularly useful when you need to interact with dynamic content on web pages, such as clicking "Load More" buttons.

 ## Example: Extracting Structured Data Asynchronously